History of Tom Thibodeau in Timeline

 Tom Thibodeau

-Tom Thibodeau, nicknamed "Thibs", is an American professional basketball coach currently leading the New York Knicks in the NBA.
-He previously served as an assistant coach for the United States men's national basketball team from 2013 to 2016, where he contributed to Team USA's gold medal victory at the 2016 Olympic Games.
+Tom Thibodeau, or "Thibs", is an American professional basketball coach currently leading the New York Knicks in the NBA.
+Known for his defensive coaching prowess, Thibodeau emphasizes hard work, discipline, and a strong defensive system.
+He previously served as head coach for the Chicago Bulls and Minnesota Timberwolves, earning the NBA Coach of the Year award in 2011 with the Bulls.
+Additionally, he was an assistant coach for the U.S. men's national team, contributing to their gold medal win at the 2016 Olympic Games.

 On January 17, 1958, Thomas Joseph Thibodeau Jr. was born.
-He is now a professional basketball coach for the New York Knicks.
+He is an American basketball coach.

-In 1980, Tom Thibodeau helped Salem State to the league championship and the school's first NCAA Tournament bid.
+In 1980, Tom Thibodeau helped Salem State win the league championship and the school's first NCAA Tournament bid.

-During the 1980-81 season, Tom Thibodeau served as captain, helping Salem State to consecutive Division III national tournaments.
+During the 1980-81 season, Tom Thibodeau served as captain and helped Salem State reach consecutive Division III national tournaments.

-In 1981, upon graduating, Tom Thibodeau became an assistant coach at Salem State College.
+In 1981, Tom Thibodeau became an assistant coach at Salem State College.

 In 1984, at age 25, Tom Thibodeau became head coach at Salem State after serving three years as an assistant.